 Equal-Cost Multi-Path Routing (ECMP) using inside and outside routers such as Cisco Cloud Services Router

 ECMP routing can forward packets over multiple “best paths” that tie for top place in the routing metric.
 Like EtherChannel, a hash of source and destination IP addresses and/or source and destination ports can be used to send a packet to one of the next hops.
-If you use static routes for ECMP routing, then the Threat Defense failure can cause problems; the route continues to be used, and traffic to the failed Threat Defense will be lost.
+If you use static routes for ECMP routing, then the Firewall Threat Defense failure can cause problems; the route continues to be used, and traffic to the failed Firewall Threat Defense will be lost.
 If you use static routes, be sure to use a static route monitoring feature such as Object Tracking.
-We recommend using dynamic routing protocols to add and remove routes, in which case, you must configure each Threat Defense to participate in dynamic routing.
+We recommend using dynamic routing protocols to add and remove routes, in which case, you must configure each Firewall Threat Defense to participate in dynamic routing.

 Note